Here’s what your dog can eat off your Thanksgiving plate

-DENVER (KDVR) — Thanksgiving is a time for eating and sharing and your dog shouldn’t have to miss out on the Thanksgiving feast, or at least some parts of it.
+DENVER (KDVR) — Thanksgiving is a time for eating and sharing, and your dog shouldn’t have to miss out on the holiday feast — or at least some parts of it.

-The American Kennel Society consulted with expert veterinarians and listed foods to share and foods to avoid during Thanksgiving with your pup.
+The American Kennel Society consulted with expert veterinarians to determine which Thanksgiving foods are safe for dogs to eat.
+They also outlined the foods dog parents should avoid giving their fur babies.

 Here are some foods that are safe for your dog, but they all come with some caveats.

-Sweet potatoes are full of vitamins and perfectly safe — that is, if they’re plain.
-If the dish has any extra toppings like marshmallows, brown sugar or maple syrup, don’t feed it to your furbaby.
+These starchy root vegetables are full of vitamins and perfectly safe if they’re plain.
+If the dish has extra toppings, like marshmallows, brown sugar, or maple syrup, don’t feed it to your dog.

 Slice up apples for your pup, but leave out the seeds and the core.
 As for apple pie, keep the dessert to yourself.